ArDoCo/Benchmark/teammates/text_2021/README.md

-# Alternative Teammates version
+# Teammates 2021

-The text was extracted from https://github.com/TEAMMATES/teammates/blob/afb4b74677f4bf3d1e805fe59ad72a8d71a4ec34/devdocs/design.md
+The text was taken from https://teammates.github.io/teammates/design.html

-## Assumptions
-* Since we could not find any architectural model from 2015, we assumed that the model would be the same as our previous, "original" one.
-* Assumed components are: common, ui, logic, storage, test driver, e2e, client, gae datastore.

-## Changes
+## Text Adaptation

-* The text was changed accordingly to the previous used version (since both texts are similarly structured and have some overlap) to increase the readability.
+Since the documentation contains many listings and implicit semantics, we slightly adapted the text.
+Thereby, the text became more readable and easier to understand.

 ### Comprehension of changes:
 * Images were removed